 Child Support Calculators: Are They Accurate?

-Many parents turn to online child support calculators to try to estimate what they will pay.
-But unless you and your co-parent have agreed between you on a child support payment, the judge's determination of what you owe could be different than what you see on the calculator.
-The judge's decision will be based on a number of factors.
+Custodial parents and non-custodial parents alike turn to online child support calculators to try to estimate the child support amount.
+Even if you and your co-parent have agreed on a child support payment, the judge's decision for the amount of child support that you pay could be different than what you see on the calculator.
+Judges base their decision on many factors.

 This article provides information on why child support calculators can only provide an approximation of the child support you may owe.